AnaChepurna/CyrillicProgramming/README.md

 # CyrillicProgramming
 Inspiring by Scratch.
-The program takes code on it`s own cyrillic language from console and starts creating program.
+The program takes code on it`s own cyrillic language from console and starts created program.

 -----
 22.07.17